Riley HR in 9th leads Braves past Dodgers 5-1 in NLCS opener

 Dodgers starter Walker Buehler pitched past the fourth inning for the first time in his three playoff series openers this fall, while apparently now dealing with blisters on both his middle and index fingers and with his seemingly tight pants trending on Twitter.

-Buehler struck out seven in his five-plus innings, joining Hall of Famer pitcher Randy Johnson as the only ones with at least seven strikeouts in nine consecutive postseason starts — coming in the first nine for Buehler.
+Buehler struck out seven in five-plus innings, joining Hall of Famer Randy Johnson as the only pitchers with at least seven strikeouts in nine consecutive postseason starts — coming in the first nine for Buehler.
 He also walked five, a career high.

 “I feel like I've been decently successful,” Buehler said.
 “I don’t want to walk guys.
 We’re trying to keep runs off the board.
 I can go deeper.
 I can be better.”